RuariDouglas/React-Player/README.md

 ## About the build

-This was my first app made in React and an oppurtunity to familiarise myself with the core concepts I've been learning.
-Specifically, these were:
+This was really just an oppurtunity to familiarise myself with
-- Props (Passing & Drilling)
-- React Events
-- State (Modifying, Passing & Lifting)
-- UUID
-- Creating & Styling Components
-- Hooks (useEffect, useState, useRef)
+                the core concepts I had been learning at the time such as:
+                - Passing, deconsturcting and drilling props.
+                - Modifying, passing and lifting state.
+                - Working with hooks such as useRef for capturing input values, usEffect and useState.